 Surface Water from the proposed building will be discharged into soakaways adjoining the Poultry Unit.
-There is no foul water drainage proposed as part of this development - NO toilets to be installed.

 4.7 MANURE STORAGE & CLEANING OUT

 All manure applied to the land will be done so in accordance with regulations for Good Agricultural and Environmental Conditions regarding soil and water.
 The manure shall be applied in accordance with the Silage, Slurry and Agricultural Fuel Regulations in line with the businesses' manure management plan.